 The Peak Pro comes in a rather large box, picture for reference.
 Inside you will find a well made magnetic case constructed out of automotive Styrofoam which protects the Pro and serves well for transporting over to a friends house to show off your new hot dab rig.

 The Puffco Peak Pro’s construction is far ahead of other E-Rig Dab Vapes, built with a sturdy Silicone base, a metal alloy strap which feeds across and down the backside’s USB-C port, a sensor embedded ceramic chamber and hand blown borosilicate glass.
 The Peak Pro feels like it costs.
-Here the $399 price tag fits the feel of the vaporizer and holding it side by side to a competitive e-rig will bring to light the Peak Pro’s superior craftsmanship.
+Here the $399 price tag fits the feel of the vaporizer and holding it side by side to a competitive e-rig, like the Carta V2, will bring to light the Peak Pro’s superior craftsmanship.

 With it’s highly polished finish, the Peak Pro still follows the basic dab rig vaporizer design Puffco invented – heating concentrates in a chamber and inhaling through water filled glass.

 The Ceramic Chamber is one of the most notable improvements for reliability.

 The original Peak had issues with the atomizers burning out after a few months of rather normal use, with heavy hitters burning them out every couple of weeks if they went uncleaned.
 At $40 pop constantly having to pay for more atomizers not covered under warranty starts to add up.

 The Peak Pro’s new ceramic heating element comes encompassed in one piece instead of 3 removable pieces.
 The overall build of the chamber makes for more dependable vaping without the need to worry about atomizer burn out or breaking the bottom ceramic (attached to the metal) when cleaning.